aboueim/NeuralNet/README.md

  * What variable(s) are considered to be the features for your model?
     - All other variables except the target variable, and those removed in the preprocessing part are used as inputs (features) in the model.
-      Features: 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'SPECIAL_CONSIDERATIONS', "INCOME_AMT"
+      **Features:** 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'SPECIAL_CONSIDERATIONS', "INCOME_AMT"

-    Note: "EIN", "NAME" were removed from the model.

  * What variable(s) are neither targets nor features, and should be removed from the input data?
+    "EIN", "NAME" were removed from the model.
-    - I truned "INCOME_AMT" to a categorical variable due to its improper format.
+    **Note:**: I truned "INCOME_AMT" to a categorical variable due to its improper format.

 ### Compiling, Training, and Evaluating the Model